Digital Currencies and Central Bank Digital Currency (CBDC): A New Economic Frontier

 3.2 Financial Inclusion

 CBDCs can bridge gaps for the unbanked, particularly in developing countries with limited access to traditional banking infrastructure.
-With a smartphone and internet connection, individuals can transact securely without needing a bank account.
+With just a smartphone and internet connection, individuals can transact securely without needing a bank account.

 3.3 Disruption of Traditional Banking

-CBDCs could impact commercial banks, as consumers may prefer holding funds directly with central banks, reducing reliance on private banks for deposits and loans.
+CBDCs could impact commercial banks, as consumers may prefer holding funds directly with central banks, reducing their reliance on private banks for deposits and loans.

 3.4 Cross-Border Payments